 1. Take the Lead and Set an Example

 How can you boost employee engagement if you aren’t even engaged yourself?
-Show your team how to hold themselves accountable with closing out the year on a successful note by holding yourself accountable first.
-When you are transparent with them this will let them see that it’s possible to have just the right work/ holiday balance.
+Show your team how to hold themselves accountable for closing out the year on a successful note by holding yourself accountable first.
+When you are transparent with them, this will let them see that it’s possible to have just the right work/ holiday balance.

-The year is winding down and everyone is itching for a little bit of holiday fun.
+The year is winding down, and everyone is itching for a little bit of holiday fun.
 Break up the monotony of your workday by planning holiday activities — we recently wrote a list of 50+ office parties for every budget, including holiday parties.
-An end-of-the-year goal-hitting contest may be a great way to increase productivity, while recognizing the holiday season.
+An end-of-the-year goal-hitting contest may be a great way to increase productivity while recognizing the holiday season.
 A small mid-day party is another chance to show your employees that you care and help keep them in the holiday spirit.
 Creativity really does go a long way.

-As an employer and member of management you should NOT ignore the holiday season to keep your employees focused and engaged with work.
-A good leader is someone that embraces the holidays to provide employees with alternative ways to increase productivity and have fun at the same time.
+As an employer and member of management, you should NOT ignore the holiday season to keep your employees focused and engaged with work.
+A good leader is someone who embraces the holidays to provide employees with alternative ways to increase productivity and have fun at the same time.
 One great way to start?
 By expressing gratitude for each one of your employees (for inspiration, check out our article on 60+ compliments for coworkers).